IN THE COMMUNITY

 POWERED BY CMA

-CMA is partnering with the United Way of Greater Atlanta to provide weekly, mobile preschool experiences to residents of Clayton County.
-CMA educators will present curriculum-based, play-centered programming to children and families at housing complexes and parks to help close the early education access gap faced by children who are not enrolled in traditional preschools.
+CMA is partnering with the United Way of Greater Atlanta to provide weekly, mobile preschool experiences to residents of Clayton and Fulton Counties.
+CMA educators present curriculum-based, play-centered literacy programming to children and families at housing complexes and parks to help close the early education access gap faced by children who are not enrolled in traditional preschools.

 Our subsidized admission program, Access It!, ensures that no child or family is turned away from the Museum due to an inability to pay.
 The Museum has developed non-profit partners in the community whose mission is to provide services to underserved communities and individuals.